Ballykeel - Community Groups

 Looking to the future, BK2&D are keen to tackle issues around drug and alcohol misuse and recognise the impact this has on the wider community, particularly in recent years.
 The group aim to provide activities and projects for younger people that will focus on personal and professional development as well as promoting positive physical and mental health.
 This will be achieved through various programmes that focus on sport, physical activity, awareness, and education, and working in partnership with local voluntary and statutory agencies.

-For more information on BK2&D, their activities, projects, and volunteering opportunities please visit their facebook page, or contact Hannah on 028 256 31350
+For more information on BK2&D, their activities, projects, and volunteering opportunities please visit their facebook page, or contact Karen on 079 3484 9934

 Community Development Officer (CDO) Get in Touch